konfuzio-ai/konfuzio-sdk/docs/sdk/home/index.md

 ### Information Extraction

 [Information Extraction](https://dev.konfuzio.com/sdk/tutorials/information_extraction/index.html) is a process of obtaining information from the Document's unstructured text and labelling it with Labels like Name, Date, Recipient, or any other custom Labels.
+For example, Labels could be the Name, the Date, the Recipient, or any other field of interest in the Document.

+Within Konfuzio, Documents are assigned a Category, which in turn can be associated to one or more Label Set(s) and therefore to a Label.
+To be precise, it is Label Set(s) that are associated to Categories, and not the other way around.

+Konfuzio offers several tools to run Information Extraction:

+- [RFExtractionAI](https://dev.konfuzio.com/sdk/sourcecode.html#random-forest-extraction-ai) that utilizes a predefined architecture and can be trained on user's data;

+- [Custom Extraction AI](https://dev.konfuzio.com/sdk/tutorials/information_extraction/index.html#train-a-custom-date-extraction-ai) that can use an architecture defined by the user or a pre-existing model;

 Information Extraction always happens at a Category level, that is, operates under a single Category.